 Every February, Americans of all races and backgrounds celebrate Black History Month by commemorating iconic civil rights leaders like Martin Luther King Jr., Harriet Tubman, and Black History Month’s founder, Carter G. Woodson.
-An early African American history scholar, Woodson created the first “Negro History Week” in 1926, intending to spark a revolution in academia by including African American studies in the curriculum.
-Join in on celebrating, honoring and acknowleging Black history in Portland and beyond at these local events:
+Join in on celebrating, honoring and acknowledging Black history in Portland and beyond at these local events:

 PDX Jazz Festival